 If your website is stylish, inspiring, and professional, it can cast your company in a positive light.
 If it is confusing and ugly, it’d be a red flag.

-A great website tells clients that you’re professional, that you pay attention to detail, and that you have fantastic style.
+A great website tells clients that you’re professional, pay attention to detail, and have fantastic style.
 Planning a website for interior designers takes time, but that effort can pay off by bringing in a stream of new sales leads.